ricbit/puzzles/README.md

 * Each row and each column must have exactly one number from 1 to n.

 ![Snail puzzle unsolved](images/snail.unsolved.png) ![Snail puzzle solved](images/snail.solved.png)

+## Torto (Reversed)

+Rules:
+* Place words in a 6x3 grid of letters.
+* The words must appear in the grid as a noncrossing chess king path.